Institutional Research Funding

 According to, “applied research is undertaken in order to apply new knowledge, directed primarily towards a specific practical aim or objective.
 Each applied research project consists of a set of research and development activities, is organized and managed for a specific purpose, and has its own objectives and expected outcomes, even at the lowest level of formal activity.”
-Applied Research is expected to solve real-world challenges and have immediate practical applications.

 The maximum value of an award is $15,000, though for projects with co-applicants, a reasonable and justified request for additional funds may be made.

 A fixed submission date for applications occurs on the Wednesday following Reading Week (February 26, 2020) with approved projects running from July 1st to June 30th in alignment with the College’s fiscal year.
 Applicants are welcome to submit proposals at any point up to or on the submission date.